-- Invoices

-- Zero Invoice (if a Task Order is cited)
+- Invoices - Zero Invoice (if a Task Order is cited)

-- No Transactional Data (if there are no Task Orders)

 The Contractor shall convert all currency to U.S. dollars using the "Treasury Reporting Rates of Exchange," issued by the U.S. Department of Treasury, Financial Management Service.

 Data Quality is of great importance to the GWAC Program, therefore the Quality Assurance Evaluators may request from the Contractors corrections to the government designated system data, if applicable.
 Contractors shall correct the government designated system data within the date specified in Section F.7.